-Senate passes $2.1 billion in emergency funding for Capitol security and Afghan resettlement
+Congress passes $2.1 billion in emergency funding for Capitol security and Afghan resettlement

 The bill would also grant $42 million to cover the costs of responding to the pandemic on Capitol Hill, including reimbursements for overtime, protective equipment, cleaning costs and telework equipment.

-More than half of the bill’s total spending, though, is devoted to closing out the United States’ two-decade entanglement in Afghanistan.
+The majority of the bill’s total spending, however, is devoted to closing out the United States’ two-decade entanglement in Afghanistan.
 While Biden has vowed to withdraw all U.S. troops by the end of August, save for a small garrison in Kabul, the Pentagon and State Department have scrambled to evacuate Afghans who served as interpreters or otherwise aided Western forces fighting the Taliban.

 A half-billion dollars in new Pentagon funding would fund emergency transportation and housing for those Afghans and their families, as well as another $600 million in State Department funding.
 The bill makes available an additional 8,000 “special immigrant” visas beyond the 26,500 already authorized, while also easing some of the eligibility requirements for those visas.